ashiqur-russel/resale-product-client/README.md

 Live Website: https://auto-kaufen.web.app/

-A web application for an Where people can Post their used car to resale and buy from there.This website built with React, Firebase, Experess & Mongodb.
+A web application Where people can Post their used car to sell and buy from there.This website built with React, Firebase, Experess & Mongodb.

 ## Project Status